chenglou/react-motion/README.md

 - Insert at the end: `{...oldConfigs, newKey: myConfigForThisKey}`.
 - Slice/splice/reverse/sort: this library exposes a `utils.reorderKeys` function.

+**Note**: object keys creation order is now guaranteed by the specs, except for integer keys, which follow ascending order and should not be used with `TransitionSpring` (unless that behavior's what you want).
+Fortunately, you can just add a letter to your key to solve the integer order problem.

 #### `utils.reorderKeys(object, newKeysFunction)`
 `newKeysFunction` will receive, as arguments, the array of keys in `object` and should return a new array of keys (with e.g. order changed and/or keys missing). `reorderKeys` will then return a new object similar to `object`, but with the keys in the order `newKeysFunction` dictated.